-If your pup is being plagued by fleas, they will irritate the skin, causing excessive scratching, biting and constant licking – which will result in worn areas of hairless and dry skin.
+If your pup is being plagued by a flea infestation, they will irritate the skin, causing excessive scratching, biting, and constant licking which will result in worn areas of hairless and dry skin.

 Your pup could be losing their hair due to a trauma they have previously experienced.
 Particularly if your pup is a rescue, their life may have been difficult before you saved them.
-This history could leave them feeling nervous, anxious and scared.
+This history could leave them feeling nervous, anxious, and scared.
 The more stress your pup experiences, the more likely they are to lose their fur.

 When your dog is trying to cope with stress, they may begin to soothe themselves through licking and nibbling - mimicking what their mother would have done when they were young.
 This obsessive licking and gnawing may be the cause of patches of hair loss and exposed vulnerable skin.